RenaWachsman/RenaWachsman/README.md

 📚 I am a computer science student with a passion for coding and technology.
 🖥 Skilled in programming, problem-solving, and building software.
-💼 Currently employed as part of an I.T./Computers team at a small business.
+💼 Currently employed as part of an I.T./Computers team at a small business- [EmpowerED Solutions](https://empower-edu.com).
 #### My To Do's:
 - [ ] Learn New Things
 - [ ] Contribute to Impactful Projects